Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: MPC Schemes for the Lane-Keeping Problem

 and

 where ${\bf \bar x}_0$ is the current nominal state and $\bar u_{LQR} \left( {\bf x}_0 \right)$ = 0.
 The solution with lower cost is selected as the superior and applied to control the actual system.
 In this study, we synthesize (10) and (11) to control the actual system.
-The proposed control policy ($u_p$) is represented as
+The proposed control policy ($u_p$) is expressed as follows:

-As will be shown in Sec.
-V-A, the actual state trajectory can be made to converge to the target points more effectively using this joint scheme than using $u_n$ or $u_a$ alone.
-The difference between the control laws $u_a$ (11) and $u_d$ (6) lies in the constraints used in MPC (tightened and original constraints, respectively).
+As presented in Sec.
+V-A, the actual state trajectory can be made to converge to the target points more effectively by using the joint scheme presented in (12) rather than using $u_n$ or $u_a$ alone.
+The control laws $u_a$ (11) and $u_d$ (7) differ in terms of the constraints used in MPC (tightened and original constraints, respectively).

-In practice, the tightened constraints $\mathbb{\bar X}$ and $\mathbb{\bar U}$ used in tube-MPC can be estimated offline using predefined disturbance bounds.
+In practice, the tightened constraints used in tube-MPC, namely $\mathbb{\bar X}$, $\mathbb{\bar T}$, and $\mathbb{\bar U}$, can be estimated offline by using predefined disturbance bounds.
 However, tube-MPC methods with fixed uncertainty bounds often produce excessively conservative solution trajectories because worst-case disturbances do not always occur during maneuvers.
-To reduce conservatism and improve system performance, one can adaptively estimate $\mathbb{\bar X}$ and $\mathbb{\bar U}$ online by detecting the variable disturbance ${\bf w}$.
+To reduce conservatism and improve system performance, $\mathbb{\bar X}$, $\mathbb{\bar T}$, and $\mathbb{\bar U}$ can be adaptively estimated online by detecting the variable disturbance ${\bf w}$.
 For example, the road curvature $\kappa$ is assumed to be detectable online in this study.
-Thus, ${\bf w}$ and the corresponding tightened constraints (denoted as $\mathbb{\bar X}_{det}$/$\mathbb{\bar U}_{det}$) can then be estimated.
+Thus, ${\bf w}$ and the corresponding tightened constraints (denoted as $\mathbb{\bar X}_{det}$/$\mathbb{\bar T}_{det}$/$\mathbb{\bar U}_{det}$) can then be estimated.